I know some people put their awards and accolades here or tell you how they built their company.

 Yup, It was me.

-So, at our wedding, when I was lucky enough to marry another smart, beautiful woman, it was the first time my father and mother had seen each other since shortly after I was born.
+So, at 29 at our wedding, when I was lucky enough to marry another smart, beautiful woman, it was the first time I’d ever seen my father and mother together or they had seen each other, since shortly after I was born.

 And almost all of my new sisters and brothers, and my father’s wife, were there to be a part of the celebration.
 How cool is that!

-I had twenty years having a great relationship with my father and his wife, before they both passed away within a year of each other.
+I was able to spend twenty years having a great relationship with my father and his wife, before they both passed away within a year of each other.

-And I still keep in touch with my sisters and brothers, some regularly, and love that we’ve been able to know each other as family and friends.
+And I still keep in touch with my sisters and brothers, some regularly, (I’m even a Godfather to my sister’s first child!) and love that we’re able to know each other as family and friends.

-My wife, Gabriele is one of 9 and I became one of 5, so I’ve come a long way since growing up as an only child.
+My wife, Gabriele is one of 9 and I became one of 5, so I’ve come a long way from growing up as an only child.

-And Gabriele’s Mom is like a “third” Mom to me.
+And Gabriele’s Mom is like a “second” Mom to me.

 And there’s the Mile High version of where my early journey took me.

 Some say I didn’t start out in ideal circumstances.
-True.
+Ok.

 But I always knew I was responsible for my life being good.
 I just knew that, even underneath the messed up stuff that went on.